-The Financial Statements of Ekiti State Government as at 31st December, 2021 have been examined by me in consonance with section 125 (2) of the constitution of the Federal Republic of Nigeria, 1999 (as amended.).
-Having obtained relevant information and explanations that were required, the audit was conducted in accordance with the International Standards on Auditing (ISA), the Ekiti State Audit Service Law (No 3) of 2021 and the guidelines of International standards of Supreme Audit Institutions (ISSAI).
+I have examined the Financial Statements of Ekiti State Government as at 30th June, 2022 in accordance with section 125 (2) of the Constitution of the Federal Republic of Nigeria, 1999 (as amended) and Section 27(1-6) of Ekiti State Audit Service Law (No 3) 2021.
+I have obtained information and explanations that I required for my audit.

+In the course of audit, I performed the financial and compliance audit in accordance with International Standards on Auditing (ISA) and International Standards of Supreme Audit Institutions (ISSAI).